Pupmos/ansible-cosmos-seed/README.md

-# Ansible
+# Pupmos/ansible-cosmos-seed

-An ansible playbook for setting up a new Cosmos seed node.
+An Ansible playbook for setting up a new Cosmos seed node.

 ## Prerequisites